Seldom: An Anonymity Network with Selective Deanonymization: Performance Evaluation

 Figure~\ref{fig:eval:storage} thus quantifies the bandwidth overhead of \name in a Tor-sized network according to those estimations.
 Here, the blue line shows the global bandwidth consumed by all exit relays to write data into the state-sponsored database over time with \SI{95}{\%} confidence intervals (blue area).
 In January 2020, all exit relays combined would consume \SI{67.7}{Mbit/s} (95\%-CI:[\SI{54.8}{Mbit/s}; \SI{80.6}{Mbit/s}]) to write deanonymization data to the state-sponsored database.
-To put these numbers into perspective, this would mean a merely \SI{0.11}{\%} (95\%-CI:[\SI{0.09}{\%}; \SI{0.013}{\%}]) increase in data transmitted by exit relays compared to Tor.
+To put these numbers into perspective, this would mean a mere \SI{0.11}{\%} (95\%-CI:[\SI{0.09}{\%}; \SI{0.013}{\%}]) increase in data transmitted by exit relays compared to Tor.
 A \name exit relay advertising \SI{50}{Mbit/s} of exit traffic per second would thus insert approx.\ \SI{56}{kB/s} of deanonymization data into the database.
 This estimate also means that this same relay has to, on average, verify 385 \code{ed25519} signatures and compute 18 hybrid threshold encryptions per second, a processing overhead hardly impacting exit relays.
 Figure~\ref{fig:eval:storage} also highlights the amount of data that would be retained in the state-sponsored database, assuming a retention period of two years.
 The database would thus have to store \SI{636}{TB} (95\%-CI:[\SI{515}{TB}; \SI{757}{TB}]) of deanonymization data, which can easily be provided by government organizations.

 \name can thus easily scale to Tor's current size.
-If \name were to significantly outgrow Tor, we sketch several scalability improvements.
+If \name were to significantly outgrow Tor, there exist several strategies to improve scalability.
 First, websites that are unlikely to be abused for illegal activities (\eg news websites) could be whitelisted, \ie exit relays would not store flow records (and encrypted identities if only such websites are visited).
 Secondly, \name could rely on \emph{probabilistic deanonymization}, where only a randomly selected subset of identities is deanonymizable.
-Therefore, the consortium can retroactively select a fraction of records that are persistently stored through provable randomness.
+Thus, the consortium could retroactively select a fraction of records that are persistently stored through provable randomness.
 Thus, bandwidth and storage overhead are unlikely to limit \name's scalability.